VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 ### Scenario 1: Working on Code
 ```
-You: "Hey Kai, what's the weather?"
+You: "Hey Vatsal, what's the weather?"
-Kai: "Currently 72°F and sunny, Sir."
+Vatsal: "Currently 72°F and sunny, Sir."

 [5 minutes later]
-You: "Kai, take a screenshot"
+You: "Vatsal, take a screenshot"
-Kai: "Screenshot saved, Sir."
+Vatsal: "Screenshot saved, Sir."

 [Background conversation with colleague - IGNORED]
 Colleague: "Did you see the game last night?"

-[Wake word triggers Kai]
+[Wake word triggers Vatsal]
-You: "OK Kai, check CPU usage"
+You: "OK Vatsal, check CPU usage"
-Kai: "CPU usage is at 45%, Sir."
+Vatsal: "CPU usage is at 45%, Sir."
 ```

 ### Scenario 2: Multitasking